 The Ionian Islands are a group of islands in the Ionian Sea in western Greece, and thus their name.
-They are also called the seven islands, because the largest and most famous are 7 in number, but the group includes many other small islets.

 - Corfu (Corfu is its international name but Greeks call it Kerkyra)